jbyoung12/hermes-bot/README.md

 fix the failing tests in the auth module
 ```

-Hermes replies in a thread.
+Hermes replies in a Slack thread.
 Reply to continue — full history is preserved.

 ## Features